 You also need to get immediate medical treatment and record that treatment.
 This also proves that your injuries were real and caused by the accident.

 Both steps are essential in proving that you were injured on the job and proving negligence, if any, was involved in the accident.
-You may not have much of a case if you can’t provide them in a lawsuit.
+If you can’t provide them in a lawsuit, you may not have much of a case.

-Doing these things quickly is also crucial, as time limits and restrictions may exist.
-Getting them done promptly is essential to ensure that witnesses are reliable and give you all the details necessary for the accident report.
+Doing these things quickly is also crucial, as there are statutes of limitations.
+Promptly completing them is essential to ensuring that witnesses are reliable and give you all the details necessary for the accident report.

 The main reason to file a lawsuit when you’re injured on the job is to get compensatory damages or money to cover the costs that arose from the injury.